The Power of Precision Forecasting:

 Setup is Simple

-PLUS Focused Sensor Data Collection: To account for fine-scale microclimatic details, Precision Forecasting combines your selected Geo Zone algorithm with the data collected by an outdoor weather sensor, placed in your yard, to personalize your weather forecast for your exact location.
+PLUS Focused Sensor Data Collection: To account for fine-scale microclimatic details, Precision Forecasting combines your selected Geo Zone algorithm with the data collected by your outdoor temperature sensor or backyard weather station, to personalize your weather forecast for your exact location.

 All AcuRite weather stations come with a wireless outdoor weather sensor.
 AcuRite weather sensors track changes in temperature, humidity, and barometric pressure.